asyncapi/website/pages/blog/designing_your_apis_with_asyncapi_part_1.md

 The **game server** will produce the following events: when players join the server, pick up items in-game, uses the chat, hit one another, and eventually disconnect.
 It will be implemented to simulate players at random intervals is joining the server, picking up some items, etc, and eventually disconnecting to provide a sense of realism.

 The backend **processor** will be consuming these events to process them.
-In this series, I will not do anything particular with the data other than it will simply save the received events directly to a database.
+In this series, I will not do anything particular with the data.
+The **Processor** will simply save the received events directly to a database.

 I will not get into the specifics of the stack for this system yet since it does not affect the writing of the API documents for the two applications.